 Get to Know your Local Predefined Function Library

-There are a lot of interesting things you can do with straight SQL, to be certain, but Oracle (as well as SQL Server and others) also comes with a rich library of predefined functions that help extend what you can do with a single SQL statement.
+There are a lot of interesting things you can do with straight SQL, but Oracle (as well as SQL Server and others) come with a rich library of predefined functions that help extend what you can do with a single SQL statement.
 So, the first step toward upping your SQL game would be to familiarize yourself with your database’s predefined function library.

-As a quick example, ranking is an interesting problem that comes up fairly often and can be substantially simplified with the use of a predefined function.
+To illustrate, ranking is an interesting problem that comes up frequently and can be substantially simplified with the use of a predefined function.
 Let’s say you want to display a list of the administrators with the top ten salaries.
-Some subqueries and complex SQL would get you there, certainly, but Oracle provides two ranking functions (RANK and DENSE_RANK), which can make this process much easier.
+Some subqueries and complex SQL would get you there, certainly.
+However, Oracle provides two ranking functions (RANK and DENSE_RANK) which can make this process much easier.
 Here is the syntax for the two functions:

 RANK() OVER (PARTITION BY <…> ORDER BY <…>)